-- Only employ a a contractor with and EPA permit.
+- Only employ a contractor with an EPA permit.
 Additionally, make sure that the contractor shows you the permit beforehand.

-- Always keep records on your stored and transported waste.
+- Always keep records of your stored and transported waste.
 Keep the records for at least 24 months.

 Businesses produce waste almost daily.
 In fact, you will never truly find a “zero-waste” company.
 But even so, they can implement ways on how to properly dispose of prescribed waste in a manner that will not harm the people, plants and animals, as well as the environment itself.